-This article only applies to vehicles in the United States.
+This article only applies to vehicles in the United States where the owner has selected a Turo protection package.
 For vehicles in Canada, please click here for information from our insurance partner, Intact.

 Normal “wear and tear” that is part of the normal operation of a vehicle is an inherent part of renting out a car; the owner is never “protected” against normal interior wear and tear.
 Only owners who have opted into the Premium owner protection plan are protected against normal exterior wear and tear.
 Definitions of "wear and tear" and "mechanical failure" may be found in this article.